 A Monumental Complex

 Petra is a 400-acre complex cut from the rock well before the time of Jesus.
-It reveals sophisticated water management.
+It is called the "Rose City."
+The city reveals a sophisticated system of water management.
 There were aqueducts, piping systems and channels that directed water to the city center, to the temple, and to the homes and gardens of prominent citizens.
 Retention dams prevented flooding.

 |The Treasury at Petra|